wajra/wajra.github.io/_pages/about.md

 Hi.
 My name is Jeewantha Bandara (If you want the full monty, it's _Rathnayaka Mudiyanselage Wajra Jeewantha Bandara_.
 Quite a handful, I must say).
 I'm currently a 4th year PhD candidate at Rutgers University.
 My research interests are in marine biogeography and fisheries management under the larger topic of climate change.
 I'm supervised by [John Wiedenmann](https://deenr.rutgers.edu/personnel/faculty/john-wiedenmann) and [Malin Pinsky](https://globalchange.sites.ucsc.edu/people/malin-pinsky/).

 I'm originally from Sri Lanka and completed my undergraduate degree in Zoology at the University of Colombo.
 I worked in sustainable fisheries in my homeland for three years where I was a part of a team that helped establish a [sustainable blue crab fishery](https://www.seafoodwatch.org/globalassets/sfw-data-blocks/reports/c/seafood-watch-blue-swimming-crab-sri-lanka-28177.pdf) in the Northwestern parts of the island.
+I then came to the United States for my graduate studies after receiving a [Fulbright Scholarship](https://fulbrightsrilanka.org/).

-My interests outside of academia include reading history, diving into 70s and 80s cinema, and going on hikes with my wife and baby.
+My interests outside of academia include reading about ancient history, diving into 70s and 80s cinema, and going on hikes with my wife and baby.
 I also find any excuse to overcomplicate the art of making coffee by getting into shenanigans with different brewing methods.

 You can check out my publications on [Google Scholar](https://scholar.google.com/citations?user=c-SwfQYAAAAJ&hl=en) and you can reach me at jeewantha.bandara@rutgers.edu.
-Have a good one!
+Cheers!

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.